 Even More Benefits

 There are many benefits to integrating landing pages with direct mail programs.
 Among the most popular reasons our clients employ landing pages is to track their direct mail results.
-They’re not alone — 61 percent of companies are tracking online with the use of landing pages.
+They’re not alone — 61% of companies are tracking online with the use of landing pages.

 Landing pages inherently focus content on a specific audience and topic, encouraging the user to click, buy, give you permission to follow-up, refer a friend or learn something.
 The beauty is that all this engagement is trackable for further analysis.
 Further, these pages can be enhanced to increase search engine optimization efficacy!

 Take millennials for example.
+Do they respond to direct mail like older generations do?
+Yes!
 A significant percentage of millennials like mail.
-It has a built-in emotional response factor that really appeals to this demographic.
+That’s because it has a built-in emotional response factor that really appeals to this demographic.

 In fact, Gallup reported that 36% of people under the age of 30